Guilhermeslucas/Azure-AI-API-Experiment/README.md

 to put things up and running and can get as huge and powerful as you want.

 ### Intelligent API's

+In order to make this whole project works, I'm using two API's that are part of the Azure [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
+The first one is the [Vision API](https://azure.microsoft.com/pt-br/services/cognitive-services/computer-vision/#text).
+This is the one to use the OCR methods to extract the text from the image.
+The other one, is [Translator API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/).
+This is used for translate the text Vision aPI extracted for us.

 ### Deployment